3amigos-dev/3amigos-py/docs/index.rst

 ========================

-3amigos-py is designed around providing a starting template to work on a python library or application with integrations into lots of open source CI pipelines with static code analysis and build checks to ensure a minimum level of testing coverage.
+3amigos-py is designed around providing a starting template to work on a python library or application with integration into lots of open source CI pipelines with static code analysis and build checks to ensure a minimum level of testing coverage.
 It starts with a minimum of 100% coverage but this can be lowered to suit the needs of the application.